The Epistemology of Perception

 The two horizontal lines above look as though they are of different lengths, the upper line being longer than the lower.
 If we have seen the illusion before, then we do not believe our eyes.
 Plutôt, we believe that the lines are the same length (which they are).
 Here is another case: a habitual user of hallucinogenics may doubt the veracity of all his perceptions; he may not believe anything he sees.
 His perception, cependant, amounts to more than simply seeing; he sees the moon as being made of cheese and his cup of tea as grinning up at him.
 Encore, because of the doubt fostered by his frequent hallucinations, he does not move from seeing the world as being a certain way to believing that it is.
 Dans la plupart des cas, mais, if one sees the world as being a certain way, then one also believes that it is that way.
 Last, let us return to the notion of “perceiving that.”
 Such perception has a closer relationship with the acquisition of perceptual belief.
 If one is described as perceiving that the world is a certain way, it is implied that one also believes that the world is so.
 Ici, there isn’t room for perception to come apart from belief.

 Ainsi, we have seen that we can be perceptually engaged with the world in various ways.
 Such engagement can amount to the mere acquisition of perceptual information, the experience of seeing the world as being a certain way, or the possession of the cognitive states of perceiving and believing that it is so.
 If all goes well, such perceptual beliefs may constitute perceptual knowledge of the world.
 According to the traditional account, this is when those beliefs are true and when they are justified.
 Perceptual knowledge consists in knowledge of the perceptible features of the world around us, and it is that which is grounded in our perceptual experience.
 Encore, the nature of this grounding is controversial.
 Perceptual experience is certainly causally related to perceptual knowledge; foundationalists, cependant, make the further claim that such experience provides the justification that is constitutive of such knowledge (see section 3).
-Autres, mais, including Armstrong (section 2a) and the coherentists (section 4), do not believe perceptual experience plays this justificatory role with respect to perceptual knowledge.
+Autres, mais, including Armstrong (section 2a) and the coherentists (article 4), do not believe perceptual experience plays this justificatory role with respect to perceptual knowledge.
 The next section considers this key issue of justification.

 But consider the issue of skepticism.
 The skeptical arguments of Descartes (1641) have had an enormous influence on both the history and practice of epistemology.
 He suggests certain scenarios that threaten to undermine all of our empirical knowledge of the world.
 It could be that right now you are dreaming.
 If you were, everything might appear to you just as it currently does; dreams are sometimes very real.
 It is also possible that a powerful demon might be deliberately deceiving you; there may not be an external world at all, and all your perceptual experience and perceptual beliefs may be simply planted in your mind by this evil entity.
 Given such scenarios, it is not clear how our perceptual beliefs can be justified and thus, how we can have perceptual knowledge.
 Any reasons you have for thinking that such beliefs correctly represent the world are undermined by the fact that you could have such beliefs even if the external world did not exist.
 Since the seventeenth century, epistemology has been trying to find a solution to this Cartesian scepticism.
 This article simply assumes that we can have justification for our perceptual beliefs and that perceptual knowledge is possible.
 Given this assumption, the focus is on how we should conceive of such justification.